LBILLOU/DecisionTree/README.md

-# Handmade Decision Tree :seedling: :herb: :evergreen_tree: :christmas_tree:
+# Handmade Decision Tree :herb:

 ## Project Details
 This short python script enables to quickly generate and visualize a decision tree generated from a training data set.
 Using dataframes from pandas, the scripts creates new branches by maximizing information gain from gini impurity calculations.